By Rick Wolffe

 While Wild had the upper hand in the Baltusrol Club Championship, claiming nine titles to Kammer's two, he could not beat Kammer in the New Jersey State Amateur Championship, losing each time he faced Kammer in match play.
 Ultimately, Wild made it to the finals of the State Amateur five times, only to lose each time.

 Kammer won three consecutive New Jersey State Amateurs, prevailing over Wild in two of them.
-In the 1926 event held at Deal Golf Club, Kammer bested his clubmate 5 & 4 in the 18-hole final.
+In the 1926 event held at Deal Golf Club, Kammer bested his clubmate 5 and 4 in the 18-hole final.
 The victory marked the first time the State Amateur was won by the same player in three consecutive years.
-Kammer had won the Championship in 1925, beating Wild in the semifinals at Baltusrol and besting Bill Reekie of Upper Montclair 2 & 1 in the final, and also in 1924 when he defeated Wild in the final match 2 & 1 at Shackamaxon.
+Kammer had won the Championship in 1925, beating Wild in the semifinals at Baltusrol and besting Bill Reekie of Upper Montclair 2 and 1 in the final, and also in 1924 when he defeated Wild in the final match 2 and 1 at Shackamaxon.

 Kammer’s victory in 1926 gave Baltusrol permanent possession of the State Amateur trophy.
 The tradition of retiring the trophy and ceding it to the winner after three consecutive victories dates back to the 1870 British Open, when the Open Challenge Belt was permanently retired after Old Tom Morris’ son, “Young Tom,” won the Open for the third consecutive time.
 The Claret Jug that we all know was not introduced as the trophy until 1872.

 Today, Kammer’s Amateur Championship trophy is on display at Baltusrol in the Trophy Room.
 Interestingly, several Baltusrol members donated the replacement trophy, still in use today, in Wild’s name.
 So, while Wild never won the State Amateur, the present trophy is named in his honor.